Crypt0knights/TutOverflow/Database Tables/README.md

-This is just a basic strucutre of how the tables should look, feel free to review, suggest, delete update the structure.
+This is just a basic structure of how the project tables should look like, feel free to review, suggest, delete, update the structure.

 ## User Example Table: